How to Create Angular Toastr Notifications

 Save the above changes and restart the server.
 Click on the Show Toaster button when running the application on http://localhost:4200/.
 You will be able to view the toast message.

 Whenever you use an external module in your web application, it is always recommended to write a wrapper for it.
-Writing a wrapper makes sure that, in case at some point in future you need to replace the third party module, it doesn't break your application or need a lot of rewrite.
+Writing a wrapper makes sure that, in the event that, at some point in the future, you need to replace the third-party module, it doesn't break your application or require a lot of rewrites.

 Let's have a look at how you can add a wrapper for ngx-toastr in your Angular application.

-Create an Angular service called notification, which you'll use in your application for showing the toastr message.
-In src/app create a folder called utility.
+Create an Angular service called notification, which you'll use in your application to show the toastr message.
+In src/app, create a folder called utility.
 Navigate to the utility folder and create an Angular service.

 ng generate service notification